shadichy/grub-android-x86/README.md

 ## Configuration

-These are configurations of grub-android-prober in `/etc/defaults/grub`
+These are configurations of grub-android-prober .
+Those can be set in either `/etc/defaults/grub` or `/etc/grub-android.conf`

 Default values are in file `grub-android-prober`